SDK & Integration

 try {

 // 2.
-Log context retrieval
+Log context retrieval.

-await koladr.logEvents(run.id, [
+await koladr.logEvents(runId, [

 {

-type: "context.retrieved",
+eventType: "context.retrieved",

-data: { source: "knowledge-base", query: ticket.message },
+payload: { source: "knowledge-base", query: ticket.message },

 },